belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 ### Install an IDE

-The instructor of the workshops will be using Visual Studio Code, so it might be easier to follow along to also use Visual Studio Code, but any IDE that supports Flutter development will work.
+The instructor of the workshops will be using [Visual Studio Code](https://code.visualstudio.com/), so it might be easier to follow along to also use it, but any IDE that supports Flutter development will work.

 ### Install Flutter

 The mobile development framework used will be Flutter, as to easily build applications for both Android and iOS and to make use of existing Bitcoin and Lightning libraries.

 Following the [official installation instructions](https://flutter.dev/docs/get-started/install), install Flutter for your operating system.
-The app will be developed to run on both Android and iOS, but for the workshop, it is sufficient to follow the instructions for just one of the two.
-If you would like to run the app on both Android and iOS, you will need to install Flutter for both app types.
+The app will be developed to run on both Android and iOS, so if you would like to run the app on both Android and iOS, you will need to install Flutter for both app types.
+To just run the app during the workshop, it is sufficient to follow the instructions for just one of the two.

 Make sure that running `flutter doctor` in a terminal shows no errors, as described in the installation instructions.